IndigoCurnick/website/blog/2024/2024-01-13/the_basis_of_knowledge.md

 This links to the idea of acquisition.
 Consider one of the popular a priori examples "nothing can be red and green all over at the same time" (now called the red-green thesis).
 In the red-green thesis there is the issue that unless someone had some experience of "redness" and "greeness" there seems little reason for them to believe the proposition, or even to grasp it.
 One could limit the definition of the a priori to include only that which contains no reference to anything experiential at all.
 This is Kant's idea of "pure a priori knowledge".
 This also misses the point and conflates the ideas of acquisition and epistemic justification.
 The rationalist position is that no experience is necessary to draw conclusions from the premises, once the premises have been understood.
 We allow for the possibility that experience was needed to understand the propositions.
 Consider the favourite example "everything in the universe is or is not a forklift".
 To grasp this statement, one must have experienced the forklift, but no appeal to experience is necessary to understand the truth of the statement.

-Kripke in Naming and Necessity points out a simple fact about a priori reasoning which will be important to keep in mind later, especially when we critique the empiricist-positivist position.
+Kripke in _Naming and Necessity_ points out a simple fact about a priori reasoning which will be important to keep in mind later, especially when we critique the empiricist-positivist position.
 Kripke mentions that "a priori" and "necessary" are not the same thing (sometimes "certain" is also used).
 The concept of the a priori is an epistemological issue dealing with epistemic justification of some proposition.
 But necessary is a metaphysical concept dealing with existence.
 As Kripke explains

 >We ask whether something might have been true, or might have been false.
 Well, if something is false, it's obviously not necessarily true.
 If it is true, might it have been otherwise?
 Is it possible that, in this respect, the world should have been different from the way it is ?
 If the answer is 'no', then this fact about the world is a necessary one.
 If the answer is 'yes', then this fact about the world is a contingent one.
 This in and of itself has nothing to do with anyone's knowledge of anything.
 It's certainly a philosophical thesis, and not a matter of obvious definitional equivalence, either that everything a priori is necessary or that everything necessary is a priori.

 ## Kant the Empiricist

 Before continuing on, I want to delve into more specifics of Kant.
-In my previous essay [_Introduction to Economics_](/blog/introduction-to-economics) I used the conception of Kantian philosophy as presented by Hoppe in Economic Science and the Austrian Method.
+In my previous essay [_Introduction to Economics_](/blog/introduction-to-economics) I used the conception of Kantian philosophy as presented by Hoppe in _Economic Science and the Austrian Method_.
 While for that essay the "basic" presentation would suffice, here I want to dig into a deeper issue.
 The issue concerns Kant's original understanding of the synthetic a priori.
 As we will see, while Kant is typically considered to be the rationalist of history, his views are actually significantly closer to that of a moderate empiricism.

 Kant's original definition of analytic is "the predicate B belongs to the subject A, as something which is (covertly) contained in this concept A".
 Such a judgement "as adding nothing through the predicate to the concept of the subject, but merely breaking it up into those constituent concepts that have all along been thought in it, though confusedly".
 In contrast a synthetic (or "ampliative") if "the predicate concept lies outside the subject concept and thus adds something to it".
 Thus, for example, "all bachelors are unmarried men" is analytic because "unmarried man" is contained within the concept of "bachelor" (or, rather, in this instance, they're the same concept).
 However, the phrase "all bachelors are lazy" is synthetic, since "lazy" is not contained within the idea of "bachelor" (this is the case whether the proposition is true or not).
 While this might seem to be rationalist in nature, Bonjour points out this is actually an admission for the empiricist.
-This, for instance, mirrors the understanding of "analytic" as given by Ayer in Language, Truth, Logic.
+This, for instance, mirrors the understanding of "analytic" as given by Ayer in _Language, Truth, Logic_.
 We will return later to whether this account is in fact as unproblematic as it first seems.

 Kant focuses on synthetic a priori knowlede.
 Now, to the empiricist, such knowledge can not exist.
 Kant never doubts it.
 He offers putative examples of the phenomena though.
 For instance, the most common, 7+5=12.
 So if anything is a priori, this would be.
 However, how is this synthetic, not analytic?
 Kant says that the concept of "12" is not contained within the concept of "5+7".
 In other words, there's nothing about this union which immediately brings about the concept of "12".
 Bonjour says this must be true, but offers that a more clear example would be much more complex arithmetic operations.
 Ones where the concept of the arithmetic problem itself would be obvious, but not the solution.
 For example, one can grasp the concept of 36,000,145 / 4,987,234 without understanding the concept of "7.218459169952723" (which you can't really even grasp properly due to that not being a complete decimal representation).

 Bonjour goes on to argue that Kant's rationalist position is quite undermined by himself.
 Kant's idea is that synthetic a priori knowledge would not be possible if the "objects that such knowledge purports to describe were independent objects external to the knower, things-in-themselves that are part of independent, an sich reality" In other words, the mind so shapes or structures experience as to make the synthetic a priori propositions in question invariably come out true within the experiential realm.
 Thus, synthetic a priori knowledge, according to Kant, pertains only to the realm of appearances or phenomena, not to an sich reality.

-This mirrors an important distinction raised by Barry Smith in In Defense of Extreme (Fallibilistic) Apriorism.
+This mirrors an important distinction raised by Barry Smith in _In Defense of Extreme (Fallibilistic) Apriorism_.
 Smith makes a clear distinction between Mises and Rothbard in the understanding of the laws of human action, as Rothbard says

 >Professor Mises, in the neo-Kantian tradition, considers [the law of human action] a law of thought and therefore a categorical truth a priori to all experience.
 My own epistemological position rests on Aristotle and St. Thomas rather than Kant, and hence I would interpret the proposition differently.
 I would consider the axiom a law of reality, rather than a law of thought